chhaymatt/fakeOS/README.md

 ## Issue 2
 ### Symptom
-- Time menu dropdown appears to the right
+- Time menu dropdown appears to the left instead of the right